Toggle: English / Spanish

 Do NOT remove burned clothing that is stuck to the skin.

 Make sure the person is breathing.
 If necessary, begin rescue breathing and CPR

 Cover the burn area with a dry sterile bandage (if available) or clean cloth.
 A sheet will do if the burned area is large.
 Do NOT apply any ointments.
 Avoid breaking burn blisters.

-Elevate the body part that is burned above the level of the heart.
+Raise the body part that is burned above the level of the heart.

-Continue to monitor the person's vital signs until medical help arrives.
-This means pulse
+Continue to monitor the person's pulse, rate of breathing, and blood pressure until medical help arrives.

 - Do NOT apply ointment, butter, ice, medications, cream, oil spray, or any household remedy to a severe burn.